Katarina Dalayman

 Show More

-A strong concert performer, Dalayman has appeared with many major orchestras including Wiener Philharmoniker, NHK Symphony Orchestra Tokyo, Royal Stockholm Philharmonic Orchestra, Münchner Philharmoniker and with Boston Symphony Orchestra at Tanglewood.
-Her varied repertoire includes classics such as Mahler’s Symphony No.8, Wagner’s Wesendonck Lieder alongside less-often performed works such as Schönberg’s Gurrelieder, Brahms’ Alto Rhapsody and Nyström’s Sinfonia del Mare.
+A strong concert performer, Dalayman has appeared with many major orchestras including Wiener Philharmoniker, NHK Symphony Orchestra Tokyo, Royal Stockholm Philharmonic Orchestra, Münchner Philharmoniker and with Boston Symphony Orchestra at Tanglewood and her varied repertoire includes classics such as Mahler’s Symphony No.8, Wagner’s Wesendonck Lieder, Schönberg’s Gurrelieder, alongside less-often performed works like Nyström’s Sinfonia del Mare.

 Gallery